 I faced the platform of death bathroom scale this morning for the first time in a year.
 I walked in there with great intentions of being happy despite the results that flashed in front of my eyes.
 In the words of someone very intelligent who likely weighs in at 110 pounds and looks like a Barbie doll, "Intentions are like loads of dirty laundry…We all have 'em and some of them really stink!"
 The red LED on my scale flashed a number so high that I instantly bawled like a baby and threw cotton balls at myself in the mirror.
 It was one of those times that I bet my mirror was grateful there were no sharp or heavy objects within my reach.

-So here I go…Day one of living healthier.
+So here I go.
+This is day one of living healthier.
 This year, I want to enrich my mind, feel a little better, and eat healthier.
-However, I've decided that I will have a much higher rate of success if I don't completely deprive myself of some of the things I love to eat.
+That being said, I've decided that I'll have a much higher rate of success if I don't completely deprive myself of some of the things I love to eat.
 I'll just eat them in moderation.
 If you'd like to join me, please feel free.
-I'll be posting a lot of recipes this year… both healthy and indulgent.
+I'll be posting a lot of recipes this year, both healthy and indulgent.
 Regardless of the recipe, I'm going to start incorporating nutritional information with most of my recipes.
 It's a very time consuming process, but I think it's worth having the information so that decisions can be made about whether or not to splurge and if so, in what quantity.

-You've likely heard me profess my love for Nutella many times on this blog.
-It's a creamy nut butter that's made from hazelnuts and cocoa powder.
-Pure love….pure genius on the part of the Ferrero Company.
+I've professed my love for Nutella many times on this blog.
+It's a creamy nut butter that's made with hazelnuts and cocoa powder.
+Pure love and pure genius on the part of the Ferrero Company.
 I can't think of a better treat to add to a bowl of healthy oatmeal.
 It added a creamy richness and a bit of sweetness that made me feel that I was truly indulging.
 What's better than that is the fact that it really didn't result in being overly caloric as I thought it might be.
 I was pleasantly surprised!
 Please try this and let me know what you think of it!
-Here's to yummilicious eating!
+Here's to yummi eating!